victor-david/restless-tiingo/README.md

 # Restless Tiingo

-Restless Tiiango is a .Net library that enables you to access financial data from the Tiiango service.
+**Restless Tiingo** is a .Net library that enables you to access financial data from the Tiingo service.
+The following services are supported:

+- Ticker - Provides ticker meta data and prices
+- News - Provides access to the Tiingo news feed
+- Search - Enables you to query the Tiingo service to obtain supported symbols, etc.
+- Crypto - Provides access to crypto prices and meta data

 ## Usage examples